grafana/k6-docs/src/data/markdown/docs/05 Examples/02 Tutorials/01 Get started with k6/200 Test for performance.md

 Generally, traffic doesn't arrive all at once.
 Rather, it gradually increases to a peak load.
-To simulate this, testers increase load in _stages_.
+To simulate this, testers increase the load in _stages_.

 Since this is a learning environment, the stages are still quite short.
 Add the following _scenario_ to your options `object` and run the test again.